-Lastly, if you have dependents who rely on your income, Serious Illness Protection makes sense.
+Lastly, if you have dependents who rely on your income, Serious Illness Cover makes sense.

-Okay, so you might be tempted roll your eyes at the T&Cs, scoff and say, “ah sure they’ll find a way of not paying out”.
+Okay, so you might be tempted to roll your eyes at the T&Cs, scoff and say, “ah, sure they’ll find a way of not paying out”.

-But take a guess at what percentage of serious illness claims are paid each year.
+But guess what percentage of serious illness claims are paid each year.